 Just quickly at the end, I would like to add that el Diablo was second most magnificent waterfalls, after Iquazu Falls in Brazil/Argentina, I saw in South America.

 2. Swing high on Casa del Arbol.

 Fancy a swing right up to the sky?
 Why not!
 Seems like everything is possible in Baños.
 So called Swing at the End of the World is one of the most popular attractions there.
 Basically you are getting (by food, bike or bus) right to the top of the mountain 2600 meters above sea level.
 Once there, if the weather is good, you will get an amazing panorama of the surrounded area, town beneath and mountain range around that will include the volcano itself.
 As of 2017 is still active, so you will be able to see the eruption that is accompanied by bursting ash clouds from caldera.
-So that’s pretty amazing already, but you still have to face swinging in the air, don’t you?
+So that’s pretty amazing already, but you still have to face swinging in to the air, don’t you?
 Yes you do!
-The treehouse is located just 200 meter above from the entrance to the side.
+The tree-house is located just 200 meter above from the entrance to the side.
 Once you will see a little cute wooden building, you will see the swings too that are attached to it.
 There are two of them.
 The interesting fact is that nobody knows who set this whole thing up.
 I personally have a theory that it has been built by the aliens as a catapult, that was used by them to shot them back home.
-Well…whatever the destination of it was or is, go for it, have some fun, feel some adrenaline, swing.
+Well, whatever the destination of it was or is, go for it, have some fun, feel some adrenaline, swing.
 It is safe (relatively) and not as scary, as it may look on the photos.
-The restaurant, close by, is nice and not to pricy.
-I can’t say that they have a rich menu, but hungry ar thirsty will find something for sure.
+The restaurant, close by, is nice and not to pricey.
+I can’t say that they have a rich menu, but hungry and thirsty will find something for sure.
 Probably after an hour you will be done, since there’s not much to do around.
 Now you can cycle, walk or take a bus back to the town.